pwilmart/PXD013277_E-coli_spike-ins_MS2-TMT/README.md

 <br />

 We can also look at the data from the last three rows in the table as a bar plot.
 Clearly, the E. coli proteins are somehow affecting both the statistical testing and the normalization.
 We have the lowest levels of false human DE candidates when we exclude the E. coli proteins and then run TMM.
 We still have an even larger effect associated with the amount of E. coli that was spiked in.
 I have Jupyter notebooks where all of this testing was done.

-They will be available soon.
+> Remember that the human proteins are a constant background in all 10 channels.
+They should be the same and no human proteins should be differentially expressed.

 <br />